Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Gloss Pet Dwellings Paint

-The Gloss Pet Dwellings Paint by ECOS was also designed specifically for pets’ use.
-According to ECOS, they can be used for painting other items for your other pets like cats, dogs, and reptiles, not just birds!
+According to ECOS, they can be used for painting other items for your other pets, like cats, dogs, and reptiles, not just birds!

 I recommend using the Gloss Pet Dwellings Paint simply because they are water-based, which means they are organic and don’t contain any harmful chemicals.
-More specifically, they are non-toxic and do not contain any VOCs.

 Heck, they even conform to the industry standard tests such as:

-This means that they are perfectly safe for you to use, so you can rest assured your bird won’t be harmed when they come into contact with it.
+This means they are perfectly safe for you to use, so you can rest assured your bird won’t be harmed when they come into contact with it.

 If this doesn’t prove a point, nothing will.
-Rest assured, your birds will be fine!
+Rest assured; your birds will be fine!

 What’s also great about it is that you have such a HUGE range of different color hues you can pick from when you have a look at their color selector.
 Trust me on this when I saw HUGE!